networkx/nx-guides/content/applications/goodwillhunting.md

 #### Another perspective

-We arrived at this example by thinking in terms of "roots" and "leaves", but if we change our perspective a bit, we might recognize this as an instance of a common class of graphs.
+We arrived at this example by thinking in terms of "roots" and "leaves", but if we change our perspective a bit we might recognize this as an instance of a common class of graphs...

-Let's try a different layout; perhaps one that tries to evenly spread nodes spatial rather than capture hierarchical relationships:
+Let's try a different layout; perhaps one that tries to evenly spread nodes spatially rather than capture hierarchical relationships:

 ```{code-cell}
 # A force-directed layout